 - Commit these four words to memory: endurance, patience, commitment, passion.

 - This article, Advice for Publishing a Children’s Book, pretty much covers it all.
 Here’s another good one: How to Get Your Book Published.
 If you’re hoping for a magic formula, Avi’s words are a good reminder of the hard work the writing life requires.
 Jody Hedlund has wise advice for novice writers.
 Laurie Purdie Salas has one with frequently asked questions from KitLit writers.
-And here’s an article with advice for young writers from publishing pros.
+Here’s an article with advice for young writers from publishing pros.
 And here’s a list called the Young Writers Guide to Publications.